pal03377/master-thesis/thesis.typ

 ) <subsystemDecompositionOverview>

 === Athena
+The Athena system is written in Python utilizing the FastAPI server framework#footnote[https://fastapi.tiangolo.com, last visited September 6th, 2023].
-We introduce the architecture of the Athena system in @subsystemDecompositionAthena.
+We introduce the architecture of Athena in @subsystemDecompositionAthena.
 //
 Placed on the left side of the architecture diagram are various assessment modules.
 These modules have the primary function of creating feedback suggestions tailored to specific student submissions.
 Importantly, these modules are designed to be interchangeable due to their adherence to a unified interface.
 For example, both the _CoFee Module_ and the _Text LLM Module_ focus on generating feedback for text-based exercises, whereas the _ThemisML Module_ and the _Programming LLM Module_ specialize in formulating suggestions for programming exercises.